cbochs/grapple.nvim/README.md

 #### `grapple#reset`

-Clear all tags in a container or for a scope.
+Clear all tags for a scope.

 **Command**: `:Grapple reset [scope={scope}] [id={id}]`